-It was a great ceremony and I’m incredibly happy for my brother and new sister, but truth be told she’s been a part of our family long before this event.
-I’m excited for them to start their new life together — auguri!
+It was a great ceremony, and I’m incredibly happy for my brother and new sister, but truth be told she’s been a part of our family long before this event.
+I'm excited for them to start their new life together — Auguri!

-Let’s not forget about a few meals we had thanks to the bride’s family.
-One was a large gathering where they made some really great tagliatelle with bolognese sauce followed up by a griddle-fried local cheese and grilled polenta.
+Let's not forget about a few meals we had thanks to the bride's family.
+One was a large gathering where they made some great tagliatelle with bolognese sauce followed up by griddle-fried local cheese and grilled polenta.
 Crazy good.

 Think you've cooked amazing pasta for a large group?
 Think again, take a look at the size of that pot!
 Marcello, the head cook here, made the traditional Bolognese sauce as they do in the north, it's hard to find it that good elsewhere.

 And now for a truly savory dish, it looks like a small portion but honestly you could not eat any more than this.
-The cheese is incredibly rich and savory, but not gooey or runny, just the right stiffness.
-You’ve never had a “grilled cheese” until you’ve had this.
-I think I’m now ruined from all further imitations.
-Grilled polenta is such a comfort food, it just tastes good, and this was a really good pairing.
+The cheese is incredibly creamy and savory, but not gooey or runny, just the right stiffness.
+You've never had a “grilled cheese” until you've had this.
+I think I'm now ruined from all further imitations.
+Grilled polenta is such a comfort food, it just tastes good, and this was a perfect pairing.
 I was completely stuffed at the end of these two dishes.

 Starter Maintenance When on Vacation

-Some of you might ask, “hey what did you do with your starter while you were gone that whole time?”, well the short answer is I simply stuck it in the fridge and let Brutus chill out.
+Some of you might ask, “hey what did you do with your starter while you were gone that whole time?”
+Well, the short answer is I only stuck it in the fridge and let Brutus chill out.
 I increased my flour percentage by 50% and decreased the water percentage just a bit, mixed it up to a thick paste, put it in a handy Weck jar, and into the fridge it went with a clear label on top: DO NOT THROW!
 You never know when the eager fridge-rummager might toss something that looks like it has no life to it.
 In addition to the colder temperatures in the fridge, the reduced hydration helps to keep the starter from consuming all of its food during its rest.

 Expect some new recipes coming your way very soon.
-I’ve been experimenting with more whole grain flour for a heartier bread that’s light and airy, although not quite as whole grain as my last 100% whole wheat loaves.
+I’ve been experimenting with whole grain flour for a heartier bread that's light and airy, although not quite as whole grain as my last 100% whole wheat loaves.